 Any delinquent act that includes possession of drugs, including marijuana, may result in the mandatory suspension of the child's driving privileges.

 There is a category of serious offenders called designated felons.
 These offenders are described in Georgia Code Section 15-11-37.
 They are generally persons who are repeat offenders or have committed offenses that are particularly dangerous to the community.
 After adjudication, the court may require that these offenders be committed to the Department of Juvenile Justice for up to five years and may order that they be incarcerated for the entire time.

-If a child is at least 15 years old and is charged with any delinquent act, or is 13 or 14 years old and is charged with committing and act for which the punishment is loss of life or confinement for life in a penal institution, the child may be subject to a Juvenile Court hearing to determine whether to transfer the child to Superior Court for trial as an adult.
-If transferred and convicted in Superior Court the child will be punished as an adult.
+If a child is at least 15 years old and is charged with any delinquent act, or is 13 or 14 years old and is charged with committing an act for which the punishment is loss of life or confinement for life in a penal institution, the child may be subject to a Juvenile Court hearing to determine whether to transfer the child to Superior Court for trial as an adult.
+If transferred and convicted in Superior Court the child will be sentenced as an adult.